An Online New Zealand Travel Guide With Everything

 “Jub, what advice do you have for travelling New Zealand?“

-It’s not easy to tell you everything I know in a 5 minute conversation.
+It’s not easy to tell you everything I know in a 5-minute conversation.

 So I created this guide for you, people I meet in the future and anyone else who stumbles across this guide before they travel to New Zealand.
+I’m biased, but this could be the best travel guide for New Zealand to ensure you’re well prepared.

 Enjoy New Zealand, it’s the best country in the world.
 Even the readers of Telegraph Travel agree (fourth year in a row)!